drogue-iot/blog.drogue.io/content/2021-03-30-drogue-cloud-zero-four/index.md

 drg create device --app my-app my-device
 ~~~

 As always, this is just the beginning.
-We now have a solid foundation, which allows us to build on top if this.
+We now have a solid foundation, which allows us to build on top of this.
 You may
 find our backlog of ideas right here: https://github.com/drogue-iot/drg/issues

 ## The integration device registry

 The device registry also received a lot of attention during the 0.4 release cycle.
 One part was definitely the
 introduction of access control, which impacted the device registry most.
-But, we also beefed up the APIs a lot.
+But we also beefed up the APIs a lot.
-Borrowing ideas from Kubernetes, like: annotations, labels, finalizers, soft-delete, generation and resource version, …
+Borrowing ideas from Kubernetes, e.g. annotations, labels, finalizers, soft-delete, generation and resource version, …

 Finalizers, for devices?
 Well, a major new feature of the device registry also is the ability to send out change events.